 The Senior Community Advisory Committee (SCAC)

-The Senior Community Advisory Committee (SCAC) represents the broad public interest in providing consultation and expertise to the city via the Human Services Department’s Senior Services staff on policy and programs related to seniors.
+The Senior Community Advisory Committee (SCAC) represents the broad public interest in providing consultation and expertise to the city via the Housing and Human Services Department’s Senior Services staff on policy and programs related to seniors.

 The committee advises city staff on long-term planning issues and trends with regard to the senior population, advises on program development for the senior population, promotes and publicizes senior programs, advocates to the community on behalf of seniors, and provides consultation to city staff regarding policies and programs to meet the needs of the senior community.
-Terms are three years.
+Terms are up to three years.
 Meetings are open to the public.

 Next Senior Community Advisory Committee Meeting

 West Senior Center – 909 Arapahoe Ave. – 10 am to noon